Artery: Aorta

 The aorta is the root systemic artery (i.e., main artery).
 In humans, it receives blood directly from the left ventricle of the heart via the aortic valve.
 As the aorta branches and these arteries branch, in turn, they become successively smaller in diameter, down to the arterioles.
 The arterioles supply capillaries, which in turn empty into venules.
 The first branches off of the aorta are the coronary arteries, which supply blood to the heart muscle itself.
 These are followed by the branches of the aortic arch, namely the brachiocephalic artery, the left common carotid, and the left subclavian arteries.

 Capillaries

 The capillaries are the smallest of the blood vessels and are part of the microcirculation.
-The microvessels have a width of a single cell in diameter to aid in the fast and easy diffusion of gases, sugars and nutrients to surrounding tissues.
+The microvessels have a width of a single cell in diameter to aid in the fast and easy diffusion of gasses, sugars and nutrients to surrounding tissues.
 Capillaries have no smooth muscle surrounding them and have a diameter less than that of red blood cells; a red blood cell is typically 7 micrometers outside diameter, capillaries typically 5 micrometers inside diameter.
 The red blood cells must distort in order to pass through the capillaries.

-These small diameters of the capillaries provide a relatively large surface area for the exchange of gases and nutrients.
+These small diameters of the capillaries provide a relatively large surface area for the exchange of gasses and nutrients.